learn-safran-navigation-timing/skydel-plug-ins-documentation/development-environment/windows-10.md

 ---
 description: >-
-  Here's how you need setup your development environment on Windows 10 in order to compile the Skydel Plug-ins examples.
-It's also useful for user who wants to develop their own Plug-in.
+  This section contains instructions on how to setup your development environment in Windows 10 in order to compile the Skydel Plug-ins examples.
+The instructions are also useful for a user who wants to develop their own Plug-in.
 ---